Ethan Paquin: Biography

-A member of the I-90 school of poets, Ethan Paquin grew up in Londonderry, New Hampshire.
+Ethan Paquin grew up in Londonderry, New Hampshire.
 He earned a BA in English/writing from Plymouth State University in Plymouth, New Hampshire, and his MFA in creative writing from the MFA Program for Poets & Writers, University of Massachusetts Amherst.
 He is founding editor of the online literary journal Slope, which he launched in 1999, and co-founded with Christopher Janke the nonprofit poetry press Slope Editions in 2001.
 He previously taught at Plymouth State University, the University of Massachusetts Lowell, Medaille College in Buffalo, New York, and in the writing program at the University of Massachusetts Amherst.
-Ethan presently lives in Rural Mississippi.
+Ethan presently lives in rural Mississippi.

+His book The Violence (2005) was the runner-up for the 2005 Poetry Society of America William Carlos Williams Award.
+His writing has been published in journals including Colorado Review, Fence, Verse, The Boston Review, Boulevard, New American Writing, Quarterly West, Pleiades, Esquire, Jacket (Australia), and Meanjin (Australia).
+His literary criticism has appeared in journals including The Boston Review, Verse, Canadian Review of Books, and Contemporary Poetry Review.
+Paquin's books have been reviewed in publications including The Times Literary Supplement, Poetry Review, PN Review, New Review of Literature, and Publishers Weekly.